 John has also been involved extensively with NACUA (National Association of College and University Attorneys), serving on their Board of Directors in addition to various committee responsibilities.
 Currently, he serves on the Legal Services Review Panel of NAICU (National Association of Independent Colleges and Universities).
 John is engaged with community organizations like the Greater Dayton Volunteer Lawyers Project, serves as an advisor to the Christian Legal Society chapter at the law school, is active in church ministries, and loves his family.
 He received his B.A. from Cedarville College in 1981 and his J.D. from the University of Dayton School of Law in 1985.

-Heather Pfitzenmaier serves as Vice President at America’s Future Foundation, where she oversees AFF’s programs and chapters nationwide.
-Previously she served as Director of Chapter Programs and has been leader of AFF’s Detroit chapter since 2014.
-Before joining the team at AFF, Pfitzenmaier served as Director of the Young Leaders Program, and earlier as Intern Coordinator, at the Heritage Foundation from 2007-2015.
-There she oversaw Heritage’s efforts to reach young people including the internship program, campus outreach, and events for young professionals.
-She is the recipient of Forbes magazine “30 Under 30” in law and policy, the Young Conservatives Coalition Buckley Award, and “30 Under 30″ by Red Alert Politics.
-In addition, Pfitzenmaier serves on the Advisory Board of the Network of enlightened Women.
-She holds a bachelor’s degree in English and Political Science from the University of Michigan and is based in the great state of Michigan.
+Heather Pfitzenmaier serves as Senior Talent Program Advisor at the State Policy Network.
+In addition, she is the Director of Strategic Engagement at the Network of enlightened Women, previously serving as Vice President.
+Before that, Pfitzenmaier was Executive Vice President, and earlier Vice President and Director of Chapter Programs, at America’s Future Foundation.
+Prior to her time at AFF, Pfitzenmaier served as Director of the Young Leaders Program, and earlier as Intern Coordinator, at the Heritage Foundation.
+She is the recipient of Forbes magazine “30 Under 30” in law and policy, the Young Conservatives Coalition Buckley Award, and “30 Under 30″ recognition by Red Alert Politics.
+In addition, Pfitzenmaier serves on the Advisory Board of the Forge Leadership Network, leads AFF’s Detroit chapter, and is a member of the American Enterprise Institute’s Leadership Network.
+She holds a bachelor’s degree in English and Political Science from the University of Michigan and currently resides in the great state of Michigan.

 Dan Ziegler is the Managing Director of Government Relations at Heritage Action for America.
 In this role, he manages a team of lobbyists focused on building support on Capitol Hill for conservative policy.
 This is his second stint at Heritage after previously serving as one of the original employees of Heritage Action for America and before that as a long-time Heritage Foundation government relations staffer.